-An outbreak of COVID-19, a highly contagious disease that affects the respiratory system, was first detected in December of 2019.
+An outbreak of COVID-19, a highly contagious disease that affects the respiratory system, was first detected in December of 2019 and it is expected to continue into 2022.
 Every continent and everyone in the world has in some way been affected by this pandemic.
-Many people are experiencing or will experience substantial losses of income as a result of business closures, the loss of work hours, or layoffs.
+Many people at the beginning of the pandemic experienced losses of income as a result of business closures, the loss of work hours, or layoffs.
+Businesses continue to be impacted from either employee absences due to illness or supply chain issues and material and labor shortages.

-In March 2020, Governor Gavin Newsom issued a state of emergency to exist in California because of the threat of COVID-19.
-In April 2020, in response to many Californians losing their jobs due to business closures, he issued an Executive Order, N-42-20, which protects consumers against utility service disconnections for non-payment.
-In addition to not terminating service for non-payment, the District also decided that we would suspend the charging of late fees and delinquency charges.
+In March 2020, Governor Gavin Newsom issued a state of emergency in California because of the threat of COVID-19 and will remain in place until at least March 2022.
+In April 2020, in response to many Californians losing their jobs due to business closures, the Governor issued Executive Order, N-42-20, which protected consumers against utility service disconnections for non-payment.
+In addition to not terminating service for non-payment, the District also decided at that time to suspend the charging of late fees and delinquency charges.
+The executive order expired on September 30, 2021 and the District resumed charging late fees and delinquency charges.